Solving cold cases.

 Correcting wrongful convictions.

-Every year, police DNA databases expose wrongful convictions and identify the perpetrators of violent crimes.
+Every year, police forensic databases identify the perpetrators of violent crimes and expose wrongful convictions.

 But across the country, this information is falling through the cracks, leaving innocent people in prison and victims without closure.